 The first Man of Steel explored Superman’s origins.
 It would therefore be inexplicable for Warner Bros to scrap all ties with Cavill and reset the franchise.
 It makes more sense for Warner Bros to keep Cavill than to upturn everything and gamble on someone else.
 Perhaps Warner is simply waiting for a better script and the right director.

 For now, fans will have to wait patiently, hoping that the next slate of releases are a success.
-Hopefully giving the studio enough confidence to move forward with a sequel.
+Hopefully giving the studio enough confidence to move forward with Man of Steel II.
 Let’s hope Cavill perseveres and the studio does the right thing and keeps him as Superman.